celestinaodili/project-app/README.md

 # Lab 1 Starter App

-This repository contains a small FastAPI application for the Cloud and DevOps intern Lab 1 starter project.
+This repository contains a small FastAPI application for the Cloud and DevOps starter project.
 The app is intentionally simple so you can focus on understanding it, updating a few values, containerizing it, and deploying it with your lab instructions.

 ## Routes